 In John 16:33 Jesus said, “In this world you will have trouble, but take heart.”
-We experience trials and suffering in this life.
-Read or listen to this chapter of Enduring Trials God’s Way to be encouraged and learn how to prepare.
+Read or listen to this chapter of Enduring Trials God’s Way to learn what scripture talks about trials and tribulations.

 Table of Contents

 - In This World You Will Have Trouble, but Take Heart Because God Is Sovereign

 - In This World You Will Have Trouble, So Be Prepared

 - In This World You Will Have Trouble, but Take Heart Because God Provides the Greater Victory

 The text in this post is from Enduring Trials God’s Way: A Biblical Recipe for Finding Joy in Suffering, and the audio is from the accompanying audiobook.
 I am praying God uses the book and audiobook to strengthen your faith and exalt Christ!